skrisshnaswamy/mnemosyne/math -> machine/Cross Entropy.md

 ### Step 3: Learning (The Backward Pass)

-The loss is used to calculate a [[Gradient]].
+The loss is used to calculate a [[Derivative#Gradient|gradient]].
 This gradient is a set of directions for the model's internal parameters.
 The directions essentially say: "Adjust yourselves so that next time you see this cat image, your prediction `p` is higher than 0.6."

 By repeating this process thousands of times with different cat and dog images, the model slowly learns to produce a high `p` value for cats and a low `p` value for dogs.